YvosOnTheHub/LabAstraControl/LoD_ACC_v1.4/Scenarios-ACC/Scenario07/README.md

 application.argoproj.io/wordpress-protect patched
 ```

-And finally check that ArgoCD has performed a new sync
+And finally check that ArgoCD has performed a new sync:
 <p align="center"><img src="Images/ArgoCD_wordpress_protect_update.png" width="768"></p>

 From there, depending on the schedule configured, you will see snapshots & backups showing up: